Coping with redundancy at 50

 Your options are:

-To look for another job in the same field.
+Look for another job in the same field

 You will already have an idea of good places to look for work in your field, including specialist agencies, specialist magazines and websites.
 Also, though, a lot of jobs are advertised in social media now so look on sites such as Facebook, Twitter and especially Linkedin for job opportunities that would work for you.